frederic-perez/AmE-dictionary/data/idioms.md

 __free compute__
 __free fall__
 __free lunch__ :two: [:scroll: This expression, dating from the early 1800s, alludes to the practice of taverns offering free food to their customers to induce them to buy more drinks.]
 A gift or benefit for which no return is expected.
+__free of charge__
 __free pass__
 __free spirit__
 __free-wheeling__ :two: Lacking restraint; flamboyant and uncontrolled. _His free-wheeling life-style was prohibitely expensive._
 __freebooter__ _n_ A person who pillages and plunders, especially a pirate.
+__French letter__
 __frenemy__
 __fresh legs__ In sports, one or more substitute players who have not yet participated in a given game or match, thus having more energy than the players they are replacing. _Their offense is completely wearing out our defense—it’s time to get some fresh legs on the field!_
 __fresh out (of something)__
 __fresh__ __3__ _slang_ Excellent; cool. _The DJ started spinning some fresh beats on the dance floor._
 __fresh-faced__ :two: Of or having an appearance of health, vitality, and/or youthfulness. _After a good night’s sleep, he woke up fresh-faced and feeling like a million bucks._
 __freshen up__
-__Freudian slip__ :two: Any inadvertent verbal or written mistake that reveals, or can be construed as revealing, an unconscious or repressed intention, belief, thought, attitude, etc.
+__Freudian slip__ :three: Any inadvertent verbal or written mistake that reveals, or can be construed as revealing, an unconscious or repressed intention, belief, thought, attitude, etc.
 __fricking__
 __friend with benefits__
 __friendly fire__